ben-ng/conflux/README.md

 node.perform('append', ['foo'])
 ```

-If you're familiar with Redux this should seem quite familiar.
+If you've used Redux before, Conflux should look familiar.
 You `subscribe()` to a Conflux instance, and call `getState()` inside to get the current state.
 Instead of dispatching actions directly, you `perform()` Methods that `dispatch()` them.
 Methods are declared when you construct a Conflux instance, and are the equivalent of Action Creators in Redux.

 ## API